emilianoyoung/ai/_posts/_archive/2019-12-04-how-deep-learning-can-reduce-bias-in-advertising.md

 ---
 category: news
 title: "How deep learning can reduce bias in advertising"
 excerpt: "Algorithms, especially those that utilize deep learning in some manner, are notorious for being opaque.
-To be clear, this means that when you ask a deep learning algorithm to answer a question, the algorithm gives you an answer without any explanation of how it came to that conclusion.
-It does not show its work; you simply ask it a question and ..."
+To be clear, this means that when you ask a deep learning algorithm to answer a question, the algorithm gives you an answer without any explanation of ..."
-publishedDateTime: 2019-12-04T12:33:00Z
+publishedDateTime: 2019-12-04T12:32:00Z
 sourceUrl: https://searchengineland.com/how-deep-learning-can-reduce-bias-in-advertising-325833
 ampUrl: https://searchengineland.com/how-deep-learning-can-reduce-bias-in-advertising-325833/amp
 cdnAmpUrl: https://searchengineland-com.cdn.ampproject.org/c/s/searchengineland.com/how-deep-learning-can-reduce-bias-in-advertising-325833/amp
 type: article
 quality: 59
-heat: 59
+heat: 69
-published: false
+published: true

 provider:
   name: Search Engine Land